 In 2008, the Columbia Mailman School community, led by Dean Linda P. Fried, MD, MPH, created a Public Health Oath which inspires and guides our students, faculty, staff, and alumni.
 Today, our students recite the Oath at orientation and commencement.

 The Public Health Oath

 Health is a human right.
 The public health community exists to safeguard that right.
-I believe it is a defining element of a civil society.
+It is a defining element of a civil society.
 Public health represents the collective actions necessary to protect the health of all people.
 Through prevention science and practice we can accomplish this goal.
 As a public health professional, guided by these principles, I declare the following:

-I will work to ensure that people have the chance to live full and productive lives, free from avoidable disease, injury, and disability and supported in their pursuit of physical, mental, and social well-being.
+- I will work to ensure that all people have the chance to live full and productive lives, free from avoidable disease, injury, and disability, and are supported in their pursuit of physical, mental, and social well-being.

 Watch the Class of 2020 Recite the Public Health Oath